php-http/documentation/integrations/symfony-full-configuration.rst

                 config:
                     verify: false
                     timeout: 2
-                    # more options to the guzzle 6 constructor
+                    # more options to the Guzzle 6 constructor